ax-le/automashup/README.md

 > streamlit run app.py

 ## Sandbox
-Some tests were made using DMC for mixing, and should be pursued in near future.
+Some tests were made using DMC for mixing, and should be pursued in the near future.
 To install and test DMC on your own: https://github.com/csteinmetz1/automix-toolkit (clone + set up (modify sklearn --> scikit-learn in the setup.py) and test directly on your machine, dont forget to modify the paths)

 ## Docker Image